godot-escoria/escoria-docs/getting_started/step_by_step/4_first_run.rst

 The game start-up itself is also coordinated using an ESC script.

-Scripts are plain text files with an ".esc" extension, created in any text editor you choose to use.
-To create a new ESC script which will be our main game script, switch to Godot's **Editor** tab and select "New Text File" from the "File" menu:
+Scripts are plain text files with an ".esc" extension, created in any text editor.
+The following instructions explain the process to create an Escoria script (i.e. a text file) in the Godot editor, but feel free to use a different editor to create and edit these files.
+To create "game.esc" in Godot (which will be our main game script), switch to Godot's **Editor** tab and select script, switch to Godot's **Editor** tab and select "New Text File" from the "File" menu: